Pigmeat Markham: Early life and career

-Markham's most famous routine was "discovered" by the general public only after Sammy Davis, Jr. had performed it as a guest on the March 25, 1968 episode of Laugh-In.
-Due to the years of racial segregation in the entertainment world, he was not widely known by white audiences, and had almost exclusively performed on the "Chitlin' Circuit" of vaudeville, theatres, and night clubs and appeared in several race films, including William D. Alexander's 1949 revue film Burlesque in Harlem, which documented the Chitlin' Circuit.
+Markham's most famous routine was "discovered" by the general public only after Sammy Davis Jr. had performed it as a guest on the March 25, 1968 episode of Laugh-In.
+Due to the years of racial segregation in the American entertainment industry, he was not widely known by white audiences, and had almost exclusively performed on the "Chitlin' Circuit" of vaudeville, theatres, and night clubs and appeared in several race films, including William D. Alexander's 1949 revue film Burlesque in Harlem, which documented the Chitlin' Circuit.

 The phenomenal ripple effect of Davis's version of "the judge" led to Markham's opportunity to perform his signature Judge character himself as a Laugh-In regular during the 1968–69 television season.
 Archie Campbell later adapted Markham's routine, performing as "Justus O'Peace," on the country version of Laugh-In, Hee Haw, which borrowed heavily from the minstrel show tradition.

 Thanks to his Heyeah come da judge routine, which originally was accompanied by music with a funky beat, Pigmeat Markham is regarded as a forerunner of rap.
 His song "Here Comes the Judge" peaked at number 19 on the Billboard and other charts in 1968.
 He published an autobiography, Here Come the Judge!, in the wake of his Laugh-In success.

-The song "Here Comes the Judge" was prominently sampled by Big Audio Dynamite II during the middle of Rush (Big Audio Dynamite II song).
+The song "Here Comes the Judge" was prominently sampled by Big Audio Dynamite II in the song "Rush".

 Death

-Markham died of a stroke at Montefiore Medical Center in the Bronx at the age of 77.
+Markham died of a stroke at Montefiore Medical Center in the Bronx on December 13, 1981 at the age of 77.
 He is buried in Woodlawn Cemetery in The Bronx, New York City.